Koolambidi Woola translates to ‘celebrating young people’ – Koolambidi meaning ‘young people aged 12 to 25 years’ and

 Climb the Rotary Tower for a 360 view of Bunbury – located at Apex Drive, Marlston Hill.

 Brave the Boulters stairs to take in the view atop Boulters Heights or simply drive to the top – located at Haig Crescent.

 Situated at Mangrove Cove across from Koombana Bay you will find another popular tourist attraction and lookout.
 At the top you will be greeted with another 360-vantage point of Bunbury.

 Head to the Maidens Reserve for an epic view of the Indian Ocean after climbing the stairs to the top of the lookout.

-The Bunbury Splash Park was completed in June 2022 and is located at Sykes Foreshore adjacent to Discovery Holiday Parks - who own and operate the facility - and the Sykes playground area.
+The Bunbury Splash Park was completed in June 2022 and is located at Sykes Foreshore adjacent to Discovery Holiday Parks – which owns and operates the facility – and the Sykes playground area.
 It is ideal for young children and their families with changeroom and toilet facilities nearby as well as barbecues, shade structures and views of the Leschenault Inlet.